The importance of Proper Tree Identification: How to Know whether a Tree is protected

 FAQs:

-What is the consequence if I do work on a tree that is protected without permission?
+What happens if I conduct work on a protected tree without permission?

-Can I appeal an TPO and/or preservation order?
+Can I appeal to a TPO Or preservation or TPO?

 Conclusion